jonathanSimonney/transversalProject/readme.md

 _jonathan.simonney@supinternet.fr_ if you experiment any problem with this repository.

 possible amelioration :
-- refactorisation of the code, mainly!
+#### refactorisation of the code, mainly!
+- for example, there are three .html.twig extremely similar :
+ -connected/victime/successAbandon ;
+ -connected/account.html.twig, and
+ -connected/inbox.html.twig

+  These shall be put to extend a single template, to avoid code repetition.

+ - There are also many useless routes.